 - You can have an abortion (sometimes called a termination)

 Whatever you decide, it is your decision.

 If you are unsure as to what to do, specialist support and advice is available.
-You can talk this through with your GP (if you feel able to) or with one of our specialist staff at Sexual Health Sheffield to help you make the right choice and will provide non-judgemental support to help you make your decision.
+You can talk this through with your GP (if you feel able to) or call 0114 226 8888 to speak with one of the specialist staff at Primary Care Sheffield to help you make the right choice and who will provide non-judgemental support to help you make your decision.

-If you are sure that you want an abortion, you can either see your nurse or doctor at your local GP surgery or you can attend one of Sexual Health Sheffield’s Contraception Services clinics who will then refer you to the Termination of Pregnancy Service at the Gynaecology unit at Sheffields Royal Hallamshire Hospital.
+If you are sure that you want an abortion, you can either see your nurse or doctor at your local GP surgery or you can call 0114 266 8888 for a appointment to discuss referral to the Termination of Pregnancy Service at the Gynaecology unit at Sheffields Royal Hallamshire Hospital.
 This service is confidential but if you are under 16 you will need to bring an adult (someone over 18) who you trust when you go for your abortion appointment.
 More information about abortion service in Sheffield can be found in our leaflet Thinking it over (Information on abortion and services available for women in Sheffield)

 Unintended pregnancies can be prevented effectively by having a long lasting and reliable form of contraception such as the contraceptive implant, coil or injection.
 Sexual Health Sheffield can help you choose the right contraception method for you.
 Find out more about our Contraception Service.